 Anti-Cancer Properties of Pomegranates

-Many of the properties that makes pomegranates so healthy have also been found to help combat certain cancers.
+Many of the properties that make the consumption of pomegranate fruits and juices so healthy have also been found to help combat certain cancers.
 Between the antioxidants and the anti-inflammatory effects, pomegranates contain a double-whammy of anti-cancer effects that are believed to slow the progress of cancerous growth.
 Specifically, three types of cancer have been found to be slowed or prevented by pomegranates.

 Pomegranates contain a double-whammy of anti-cancer effects that may even slow cancerous growth.